anslan/BGE_biomonitoring_wf/README.md

 # BGE_biomonitoring_workflow

-Repository for developing documentation for DNA-based biomonitoring workflows within the framework of Biodiversity Genomics Europe project.
+Repository for developing documentation for metabarcoding-based biomonitoring workflows within the framework of Biodiversity Genomics Europe project.